Learning a Third Language: 7 Study Tips for Aspiring Trilinguals

 Timeboxing is a famous technique that helps you accomplish big tasks by breaking them up into small, doable blocks.
 This is essential when you’re working on big, amorphous projects like learning Chinese or Spanish!

-If want to get in two hours of active study in each day, try breaking it up into 20 minute timeboxes to maximize your focus and mental resources.
-Khatzumoto from All Japanese All The Time recommends getting more extreme and breaking SRS sessions or reading sessions into 5-minute or even 1-minute stretches!
+If you want to get in two hours of active study each day, try breaking it up into 20 minute timeboxes to maximize your focus and mental resources.
 The goal is to make a block of time so small that your procrastinating subconscious will be willing to do it.

 Timers are obviously essential to timeboxing efficiently.
 There are plenty of apps you can use, but I personally love Forest for iOS and Android.
 Not only does the app block all other apps on your phone for maximum productivity, but for each time block you complete, you get a little shrub or tree in your virtual garden.
 It seems silly, but it’s motivating!

 You can also turn to language learning apps, such as FluentU or Duolingo.
 These apps are quite efficient at consistently keeping you on your toes with manageable but comprehensive lessons.
 Many of them come equipped with time management and goal-keeping features.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 This isn’t as confusing as it sounds, believe me.
 For micro time management, you want to keep track of the small blocks of time you spend learning L3 and maintaining L2.
 Think in terms of hours or even minutes.
 Keep track of textbook time, reading time and, to make sure both languages are active, make sure you keep track of any time spent in language exchange and doing shadowing (a technique for practicing speaking skills without a partner):